tonyhammond/yads/README.md

-# yads
-YADS - A Description Service
+# YADS - A Description Service

 YADS was a data model for describing annotated hierarchical resource bundles in a generic way which could be mapped to other models and serializations.